nikfrank/canijs/README.md

 -promises on save

--save over/new
+-save over/new (test req)

+- edit resave

+- put IAM policies and GSI descriptions into the git

 -----------------------------
 Need to do soon:

-- edit resave
+- handle errors in promises reasonably (deferred.reject) (doing?)

+- save to private

 - destringify all objects noted on load